debiki/talkyard-prod-one/docs/how-restore-backup.md

 ## How restore a Talkyard backup

-If your server suddenly disappears, then, to restore a backup on a new server, you can do as follows.
+If your server disappeared, and you want to restore a backup on a new server.
+Or if you're upgrading from Talkyard epoch v0 to v1.
+Then you can do as follows.

 Start installing Talkyard on that new server, following the instructions in https://github.com/debiki/talkyard-prod-one/blob/master/README.md